mpschr/zock/README.md

 Requirements:
  * PHP, MySQL and Firefox ;)

-Developers, Translators, Artists and Thinkers are more than welcome!!
-Simply join the group Zockers .
+The installation requires some knowledge of PHP and MySQL I suppose, since it will not work as smoothly as expected.
+Feedback about particular obstacles are very welcome and will be addressed!

-Questions and Bugs here on Launchpad, please.
+Questions and Bugs here on GitHub, please.
 This software is distributed under the GPL license and will always be distributed under this or a similar Open Source software license.

 Enjoy the Software!